walnuthq/madara-docs/docs/chain/architecture.md

 - A settlement layer
 - A prover

+## L2 or L3

+Madara can launch either a Starknet clone (a L2 network) or a new network on top of a Starknet network, which is also called an Application Chain (App Chain, L3).
+The basic functionality remains mostly the same, the main difference is the settlement layer.

 ## Transaction flow

 When a user issues a transaction it goes through the components in the following way: